pingcap/docs/sql-statements/sql-statement-lock-tables-and-unlock-tables.md

 ### Table lock acquisition

 - In TiDB, if session A has already held a table lock, an error is returned if session B attempts to write to the table.
 In MySQL, the write request of session B is blocked until session A releases the table lock.
 Requests for locking the table from other sessions are blocked until the current session releases the `WRITE` lock.
-- In TiDB, if the `LOCK TABLES` statement must wait due to locks held by other sessions on any of the tables, an error is returned upon the execution of this statement.
+- In TiDB, if the lock that the `LOCK TABLES` statement needs is held by another session, the `LOCK TABLES` statement must wait, and an error is returned upon the execution of this statement.
 In MySQL, this statement is blocked until the lock is acquired.
 - In TiDB, the `LOCK TABLES` statement is effective in the whole cluster.
 In MySQL, this statement is effective only in the current MySQL server, and is not compatible with the NDB cluster.

 ### Table lock release